stijnhau/ZfcUser/README.md

 #### By cloning project

-1. Install the [ZfcBase](https://github.com/ZF-Commons/ZfcBase) ZF2 module
-   by cloning it into `./vendor/`.
-2. Clone this project into your `./vendor/` directory.
+1. Clone this project into your `./vendor/` directory.

 #### With composer